 This policy sets out AM Skinner Solicitors commitment to ensuring that any personal data, which AM Skinner Solicitors processes, is carried out in compliance with data protection law.
 AM Skinner Solicitors ensures that good data protection practice is embedded into the culture of this law firm.

 Our cloud-based providers may transfer Personal Data to jurisdictions as necessary, including to jurisdictions that may not provide the same level of data protection as your home country.
-In particular, our Sites are hosted on servers in the United States and Israel.
 If you are located in a non-US jurisdiction, the transfer of Personal Data is necessary to provide you with the requested information and/or to perform any requested transaction.
 When you submit personal information to us you are transferring your data across borders.

-With respect to transfers originating from the European Economic Area ("EEA") to the United States, Israel and other non-EEA jurisdictions, we implement standard contractual clauses approved by the European Commission, and other appropriate solutions to address cross-border transfers as required or permitted by Articles 46 and 49 of the General Data Protection Regulation.
+With respect to transfers originating from the European Economic Area ("EEA") to other non-EEA jurisdictions, we will implement standard contractual clauses approved by the European Commission, and other appropriate solutions to address cross-border transfers as required or permitted by Articles 46 and 49 of the General Data Protection Regulation.
 Where required by such laws, you may request a copy of the suitable mechanisms we have in place by contacting us as detailed below.

 This policy applies to all personal data processed by AM Skinner Solicitors and is part of our approach to compliance with data protection law.